moby/moby/docs/installation/binaries.md

 $ mv docker/* /usr/bin/
 ```

+> **Note**: Depending on your current setup, you can specify custom paths
+> for some of the binaries provided.

 > **Note**: If you already have Engine installed on your host, make sure you
 > stop Engine before installing (`killall docker`), and install the binaries
 > in the same location.
 You can find the location of the current installation